I Can't Stop Dreaming About All The Other Lives I Could Live

 It’s late at night and there is a balmy September heatwave.
-Second chance summer, I’m calling it.
-After 18 months of living alone, staring at the same surroundings in my (albeit lovely) one-bedroom flat, I have the privilege of having just returned from a remote Greek island in the Aegean Sea.
+After 18 months of living alone, staring at the same surroundings in my (albeit lovely) one-bedroom apartment in the UK, I have the privilege of having just returned from a remote Greek island in the Aegean Sea.

 Advertisement